vsoch/vsoch.github.io/_posts/2021/2021-03-31-national-lab-vs-academia.md

 meaning that although you don't know everything, you have strategies for learning.
 You understand how you learn.
 I could go into an entirely different post on this idea, but learning how to learn is an effort in and of itself.
-It's (at least what I think) what the real goal of a college eduction is.
+It's (at least what I think) what the real goal of a college education is.
 All in all, my learning and growth feels important.
 It's not an extra bonus of some function I am performing as a service, but the main focus.
 And because of an overwheming support structure, I don't feel afraid to try new things.